nminet/kostache/README.md

 ## Caveats

+IOS/OSX cannot check the type of a kotlin lambda parameter.
+Because of this, kotlin lambdas in section position taking one parameter MUST take a **String** parameter (which will receive the section body).

 The Mustache specification does not provide scoping for changes in delimiters inside a file.
 In this implementation the change is effective immediately after the delimiters tag and remains in effect until another change or the end of the file.
 There is an exception if the change